 What It Does: A personal tutor available to every student in your classroom.
 Someone who asks thoughtful questions, provides hints, and guides them step-by-step through problems.
 That’s exactly what Khanmigo offers.

 Built on advanced language models, Khanmigo acts as an AI-powered tutor and teaching assistant.
-It engages students in Socratic dialogue.
-Whether it’s explaining a tricky concept or walking them through homework problems, Khanmigo responds in a coaching style that feels human-like and supportive.
+It engages students in Socratic dialogue, and responds in a coaching style that feels human-like and supportive.

 Why Educators Like It: Khanmigo leverages Khan Academy’s trusted content with AI.
 It also handles individualized questions from students, effectively offering one-to-one tutoring on demand.